MultiverseLearningProducts/swe/src/mod1/wk1/day2.md

 * [Twilio](https://www.twilio.com/docs/usage/bulkexport/job#fetch-a-job-resource)
 * [Twitter](https://developer.twitter.com/en/docs/twitter-api/tweets/lookup/api-reference/get-tweets)

-❓ What are the common elements you can identify in each?\n ❓ Why do you think auto generated documentation is a popular choice for dev teams who create and maintain public facing APIs?
+❓ What are the common elements you can identify in each?

+❓ Why do you think auto generated documentation is a popular choice for dev teams who create and maintain public facing APIs?

 How is this possible?
 We can use something like [OpenAPI](https://www.openapis.org/)/[Swagger](https://swagger.io/) to define our API in a standard structure, then other tools can read the information about your API from that standard structure and generate web based documentation for you.
 Below is a starter example of an OpenAPI airports-config.yaml file.